 Most people work outside the village travelling either to Bury St Edmunds or further afield.
 Transport is supported by a limited bus service.
-There are about eight small businesses and self-employed services in the village including a popular bakery in the nearly fully restored windmill.
+There are about eight small businesses and self-employed services in the village including the popular bakery Woosters in the nearly fully restored windmill.
 The water mill is no longer operational and has been converted to a private house.
 There is a Post Office in the village, which also stocks some provisions, and there are two public houses: the Dun Cow which serves good food, and the Six Bells which has a restaurant and accommodation.

 A free monthly magazine, Bardwell Village News, is distributed to every home and is also available on line.

 Bardwell has a Church of England Primary School, currently with just under 60 children.
 The school is part of a growing Multi Academy Trust, ‘Tilian’.
-Strong links between the school and Church community are supported by the Foundation Governor who is a member of the PCC.
+Strong links between the school and Church community are supported by the Foundation Governors who are members of the PCC.
 The church is used at least termly for their services.
 A small Open the Book team visits the school about twice a term.